 The healthy blood pressure reading (less than 120/80) is the same for both men and women.

-If you’re wondering what your blood pressure reading means, the following chart will help.
+If you’re wondering what are the different blood pressure categories and what each reading means, the American Heart Association has published the following blood pressure chart to explain that.

 Importance of Healthy Blood Pressure